A B O U T U S

 We host all kinds of programs for city dwellers & travelers.

-Our signature events are Parlor Talks & City Lobby—but we've also hosted dinner & dialogues, tea & wine tastings, an urbanism book club, film screenings, Jane's Walks, James Baldwin Hour, cross-city fieldtrips & exchanges, video & podcast recording sessions, focus groups & workshops, co-working hours, civic group meetings & more.
+Our signature events are Parlor Talks & City Lobby—but we've also hosted dinner & dialogues, tea & wine tastings, an urbanism book club, film screenings, Jane's Walks, James Baldwin Hour, cross-city fieldtrips & exchanges, fellowship programs, video & podcast recording sessions, focus groups & workshops, co-working hours, civic group meetups & more.

 We've welcomed famous national thought leaders—and almost-famous local ones.
 We've popped up in storefront cafes for neighborhood conversations, and met outside in public parks.
 We once hosted a Connect Four tournament & turned our front porch into a music stage.
 We like to mix it up.

 Every new location starts with three things—a home, a host & a champion:

 Home: A historic space in a walkable neighborhood